 Set Clock - Pressing the SELECT button will allow you to set the clock.
-Turn the TUNE/SCROLL control knob to adjust the hours and then press and turn the TUNE/SCROLL control knob to adjust the minutes.
-Press the TUNE/SCROLL control knob again to save changes.
+Adjust the hours by turning the TUNE/SCROLL control knob.
+After adjusting the hours, press the TUNE/SCROLL control knob to set the minutes.
+The minutes will begin to blink.
+Adjust the minutes using the right side TUNE/SCROLL control knob.
+Press the TUNE/SCROLL control knob to save time change.